 Large parrots, like other pet birds, need a diet with quality ingredients and balanced levels of important vitamins, minerals and amino acids to maintain good health.
-A commercial diet that consists of high-quality extruded nuggets is the best diet for any exotic pet bird and should make up 80% of what the parrot eats every day.
+The best diet for any exotic pet bird is a commercial diet that consists of high-quality extruded nuggets which should make up 80% of what the parrot eats every day.
 Many birds eat only seeds, but seed diets can contain high levels of fat and are deficient in important nutrients.
 An all-seed diet can lead to obesity and other nutritionally related diseases.
-Some birds may be difficult to convert from an all-seed diet to a more nutritious diet, but the health benefits are worth it.
+The health benefits are worth converting from an all-seed diet to a more nutritious diet.

 Although most fruits and vegetables are considered healthy additions to a bird’s diet, they should not make up more than 10%-15% of the daily diet.
 Some are high in sugar and carbohydrates, some lack important nutrients, and because they add bulk and fiber, the bird will feel satisfied and not eat the more nutritious commercial diet.
 Feeding seeds as treats can be a part of an overall nutritious diet, but again, make sure they do not make up more than 10%-15% of the total daily diet.